helidon-io/helidon/examples/openapi-tools/quickstart-se/README.md

 # Helidon OpenAPI Generator example for Helidon SE server and client

-The goal of this example is to show how a user can easily create Helidon SE server or client from OpenAPI document using OpenAPI Generator.
+The goal of this example is to show how a user can easily create a Helidon SE server or client from an OpenAPI document using OpenAPI Generator.

 Here we will show the steps that a user has to do to create Helidon SE server and client using OpenAPI Generator and what has to be done to make the generated server and client fully functional.